polysoph/research/interview-questions.md

 Some questions to ask scientific researchers during interviews:

+### "Wide" Questions

+* What do you research?
+* How large is the team you're working on?
 * How would you describe your research process?
 What are the steps you go through?

+### "Narrow" Questions

-* What information tools and processes do you use to conduct research?
+* What kinds of information tools and processes do you use to conduct research?
-* How do you currently share information?
-Is it one-off (someone asks, I email them things), or is it systematic (working in the open such as with Github)?
+* How do you work with other people on your team?
+How do you share information with them?
+* What do you do when you encounter a problem outside of your skill set?
 * How do you apply for grants?
 * How do you measure research impact for grants?

+### Interview Result Analysis Questions

+Some questions to help me interpret and understand the responses:

+* How do they communicate?
+Is the process one-off (eg. emails) or is it systematic ("working in the open")?
+Draw a diagram about it.